Skip to main content

 "Fine.
 We will see right now."

 Bondita started solving the paper when she felt his eyes on her.
-She moved a little in her place but his observant hawk eyes didn't leave her.
+She moved a little in her place, but his observant hawk eyes didn't leave her.
 She looked up straight at him.
 Aniruddha realised in a brief moment that he was in fact observing her a little too closely.
 He got up from his chair and walked up to the bookshelf with his back to her.
 The stopwatch rang as Bondita let go of the paper.
 Aniruddha took it up and scanned it with his eyes.
 All the answers seemed accurate.
 Bondita's eyes had a victorious amusement in them.

-"I told you I…" she walked over to his side as he moved away, making her stop.
+"I told you I…" She walked over to his side as he moved away, making her stop.

 "Very well.
 Here's your maths homework.
 I hope you don't step out of the room during the jalsa and concentrate on your studies.
 I will check them tonight."
 He walked away briskly.
 Bondita sighed, picking up the books.